joeyjojo/hungry_katas/katas/AvoidingConditionals/README.md

     AWESOME.... well at least it won't break v_v

-    (if you ever see this happen outside of the kata you have permission to beat someone about the head herring)
+    (if you ever see this happen outside of the kata you have permission to beat someone about the head with a herring)